storycopter/storycopter-app/packages/docs/catalog/pages/headline.md

     animate={true}
     background={null}
     cover={true}
-    subtitle="Subtitle of the highlight"
-    title="Title of the highlight"
+    subtitle="A subtitle belonging to the Headline.
+Such item can contain lenghty text." title="A title of the Headline"
     updateSelf={(payload) => console.log("updateSelf(): ", payload)}
   />
 </ThemeProvider>